Cookie Consent Manager - Webflow Integration

 In your application, click Start Over.

-Make the desired changes to the configuration (e.g., disabling an option or adding a new parameter).
-Then, click Save and Next.
+Make the desired changes to the configuration (for example, disabling an option or adding a new parameter).
+Then, click SAVE & NEXT.

 Select the site(s) where you want to publish the update.

-The version is now changed since changes were made, and you must re-register and redeploy the script.
+The version has changed since modifications were made.
+You must re-register and redeploy the script.

 Click Deploy Consent Manager to deploy the updated configuration.